mantasu/face-sense/README.md

 * `info_topic` - the name of the topic to which the information generated from recognizing the face (as part of the server response) is published to.
 The type of the published messaged is [FaceInfo.msg](msg/FaceInfo.msg)
 * `model_dir` - the directory where the embeddings model is present or should be downloaded.
 Note that within this directory `models` directory should exist or will be created automatically where the actual model should be located.
 * `model_name` - the name of the model to use for embeddings.
 If it is not present within `models` subdirectory, it will be downloaded automatically.

+Tunable:
+* `sim_threshold` - threshold for similarity value.
+It is a minimum value the similarity function should yield when comparing the identified face with its counterparts in the face database.
+Otherwise, the detected face will be labeled as "Unknown".
+* `prob_threshold` - threshold for probability value.
+It is a minimum value the model should achieve when classifying which identity the captured face belongs to.
+Otherwise, the detected face will be labeled as "Unknown".
+* `num_to_compare` - the number of counterpart faces in the database the detected face to compare with to determine the mean similarity value.